DERS: Difficulties in Emotion Regulation Scale (36-Item, 6 Subscales, Scoring)

 HiBoop automates DERS delivery, subscale scoring, and longitudinal tracking, alongside depression, anxiety, and PTSD measures.

 Rate how often each statement applies to you using the scale below.
-Some items are about emotions in general; most items begin "When I'm upset..." and refer to how you respond during emotional distress.
+Some items ask about emotions in general; most items begin "When I'm upset..." and refer to how you respond during emotional distress.

 Lack of Emotional Clarity